mamenesia/rent-book/README.md

 Access to the API is granted by providing your username and password using HTTP basic authentication.
 The username and password used, is the same username and password you use to register.

 ###Authorization
-For authorization system, this API use JWT (jsonwebtoken).
+For authorization, this API use JWT (jsonwebtoken).

 ###HTTP Requests
 All API requests are made by sending a secure HTTPS request using one of the following methods, depending on the action being taken: